 The governing body, however, is slightly more strict.
 Three Blessed Houses (the Mau, the Mir, and the Khu) form the largest and most powerful noble families among the sol’tera, with cities named in their honour.
 Lesser Houses, often linked to the Blessed through some distant form of relation, are considered younger and more prone to collapse; and the nomadic tribes of the deep desert aren’t considered to belong to any House at all, making them the lowest in terms of social or economic value.

-The head of each Blessed House is an inherited position, male or female, with the direct line of descent being highly valued - the firstborn heir is forbidden to pairbond outside of the House, while younger siblings are permitted to choose their bonds among the other Houses, though moving outside of one’s social circle is heavily discouraged.
+The head of each Blessed House is an inherited position, male or female, with the direct line of descent being highly valued - the firstborn heir is forbidden to marry outside of the House, while younger siblings are permitted to choose their bonds among the other Houses, though moving outside of one’s social circle is heavily discouraged.
 Illegitimate children found to have parents in rival Houses, or hybrids of sol’tera and other races, are chased out of the city upon discovery or sometimes outright killed.
 Particularly proud Houses will sometimes hunt down these offspring, considering them a stain upon their history.

 These measures come as the result of a very highly specialized people.
 The Blessed Houses are not only elevated by name, but by strengths.